mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = 3.2.0 =
 * Next public release.
 See [development releases](https://github.com/mitchelldmiller/quick-mail-wp-plugin/releases) for more info.
+* Uses Mailgun credentials, if the plugin is active and set to use API.
-* Option to use Sendgrid credentials.
+* Option to use Sendgrid credentials, if the plugin is active.
 * Organized plugin files into multiple directories.
 * Fixed "Login Expired" error when form was requested with POST from another plugin.